Dapo-Obembe/positivus/README.md

 - PHP 7.4+
 - Node.js 14+
 - npm or yarn
-- Advanced Custom Fields plugin (PRO is needed if you want repeater and others)
+- Advanced Custom Fields plugin (PRO is needed if you want repeater fields and others)
 - Basic knowledge of PHP, JS, WordPress, TailwindCSS, and ACF

 ## Getting Started